 3) What does an Azure stamp look like?

-While no doubt this info may change over time, Mark Russinovich mentioned in an April 2014 Azure Friday session some notes about Azure stamps.
+While no doubt this info may change over time, Mark Russinovich mentioned in an April 2014 Azure Friday session some exciting notes about stamps.
 Each scale unit (stamp) includes 5 nodes that can serve as fabric controllers, with 1 acting as primary.
 This allows 2 hosts to fail and still maintain a quorum.
 There are many stamps in an Azure regional data center.
 This approach offering two very significant advantages.
 First, it makes scale-out very easy.
 Second, it reduces the potential scope of impact of an issue (the “blast radius” as Mr. Russinovich calls it), as in the Leap Day bug back in 2012.

 4) How does Microsoft patch Azure hosts?